SteeltoeOSS/Documentation/docs/7-management/13-%2fprometheus.md

 ##### Prometheus Server

-[Prometheus Server](https://prometheus.io/) can be set up to scrape this endpoint by registering it via configuration.
-For example this prometheus.yml expects steeltoe app running on port 8000 and the actuator management path is the default of /actuator:
+[Prometheus Server](https://prometheus.io/) can be set up to scrape this endpoint by registering your application in the server's configuration.
+For example, this prometheus.yml expects a Steeltoe-enabled app running on port 8000 with the actuator management path at the default of /actuator:

 ```yml
 global: